Professor Anneke Lucassen, University of Oxford

 Professor Angus Clarke, Cardiff University

-Henry Frost (Project Manager), The University of Manchester
+Peter Style (Project Manager), University of Manchester

 Individuals and families living with rare conditions can benefit greatly from the technologies that increase our understanding of genetics as they may, for example, provide a diagnosis or access to clinical trials and new treatments.
 The Ethical, Legal and Social Implications (ELSI) of genetic testing require attention because some of the results provided by these types of tests are best interpreted by someone who is a specialist in the rare disease in question, and therefore the results are not always clear to other doctors or individuals requesting the tests.